Opioid makers gave $10 million to drug advocacy groups amid epidemic

 The report from McCaskill, ranking Democrat on the Senate's homeland security committee, examines advocacy funding by the makers of the top five opioid painkillers by worldwide sales in 2015.
 Financial information the companies provided to Senate staff shows they spent more than $10 million between 2012 and 2017 to support 14 advocacy groups and affiliated doctors.

-Related: See the full responses from the pharmaceutical companies and the advocacy groups who received the highest payments
+Related: Read the full responses from pharmaceutical manufacturers, companies and advocacy groups

 The report did not include some of the largest and most politically active manufacturers of the drugs.